Discrete-Time Dynamical Systems

 The system-dynamics approach to social-science modeling and simulation gained popularity in the 1950s.
 In system-dynamics models, aggregate outcomes result from the dynamic interplay of aggregate quantities.
 The model dynamics result from the interplay of aggregative stock variables and flow variables.

 A flow variable represents a rate of change.
-Flow variables must be defined with respect to a period of time, with reference to a specific time unit.
+Flow variables must be defined with respect to a period of time, using a specific time unit.
 In contrast, a stock variable is defined at any point of time, without reference to a time unit.

 Mathematical versus Computational Implementations